by Jeff Blakley

 It is not unreasonable to conclude that she met Reverend Joseph A. Kahl through her activities in the Epworth League.
 On August 20, 1908 she and the Reverend were married.
 She was 32 and he was 37.

-In part 2 of this series, I will continue exploring the lives of Rev. Joseph A. Kahl and his wife, Harriet, after they arrived in South Florida.
+In part II of this series, I will continue to explore the lives of Rev. Joseph A. Kahl and his wife, Harriet, after they arrived in South Florida.